 As a best practice for assessing the cost effectiveness of a new rate, VCE would need to conduct a comprehensive pilot study to test and gather data on different rate options, which would likely require several years and a multi-million-dollar investment with a third-party contractor specializing in rate design and pilot program evaluation.
 Beginning customer service in mid-2018, VCE is a relatively young organization and has been limited in terms of developing rate options, in order to prioritize building a strong, cost effective RPS-compliant portfolio backed by energy storage.
-VCE is engaged in an active dynamic rate pilot (AgFIT); however, this pilot is focused solely on agricultural customers with irrigation equipment, and it is inferred that customers would respond differently given differences in rate class, electricity usage, weather conditions, and other factors.
+VCE is wrapping up a dynamic rate pilot (AgFIT); however, this pilot is focused solely on agricultural customers with irrigation equipment, and it is inferred that customers would respond differently given differences in rate class, electricity usage, weather conditions, and other factors.

 VCE has initial results published in the AgFIT Pilot's midterm evaluation report on which to draw limited conclusions on cost effectiveness, but the data is based only on a subset of agricultural customers, and VCE is hesitant to apply those initial results to other rate classes or pilots.
 As a result, VCE's evaluation of cost effectiveness is based on this limited assessment.
-VCE anticipates being able to refine estimates to inform future updates of our Plan as more results become available in pilots being conducted around the state of California by other load-serving entities (LSEs).
+VCE anticipates being able to refine estimates to inform future updates of our Plan as more results become available in pilots being conducted around the state of California by other load-serving entities (LSEs), as well as after the publishing of AgFIT's final evaluation in Q1-Q2 of 2025.